As seen in Westchester County Business Journal

 Once you’ve crafted a compelling brand, it’s time to make some noise.
-The array of online/offline channels are dizzying — websites, blogs, social media profiles, print collateral, open house signs, banner/print ads and email blasts.
-Regardless of what channel(s) you select to deliver your message, consistent messaging and visuals that reinforce your brand are non-negotiable.
+The array of online/offline channels are dizzying — websites, blogs, social media profiles, print collateral, open house signs, banner/print ads, and email blasts.
+Regardless of what channel(s) you select to deliver your message, consistent messaging, and visuals that reinforce your brand are non-negotiable.
 In fact, research has shown that consistent brands are approximately 20 percent more valuable than erratic brands.
-To further build image, consider tapping into glowing client testimonials, achievements, success stories, content (curated and self-published), professional speaking and media coverage opportunities.
-It is important to not only showcase current listings but also properties that you’ve successfully closed.
+To further build an image, consider tapping into glowing client testimonials, achievements, success stories, content (curated and self-published), professional speaking, and media coverage opportunities.
+It is crucial to showcase not only current listings but also properties that you’ve successfully closed.
 Share high-quality and original content.
-A good rule of thumb is to post once a day, 5 days a week.
-With time restraints, it’s fine to have laser focus on one social media channel; it is prudent, however, to provide a link of the active platform on dormant social media channels.
-If you’re working at a larger brokerage firm, make certain that you adhere to their brand standards and policies.
+A good rule of thumb is to post once a day, five days a week.
+With time restraints, it’s OK to have laser focus on one social media channel; it is prudent, however, to provide a link of the active platform on dormant social media channels.
+If you’re working at a larger brokerage firm, make sure that you adhere to their brand standards and policies.

 5. It’s all about relationships.